DanielFDA/sei-project-2/README.md

 Here we requested the data from the api, after which we filtered it before setting it to state to make sure that only the quotes that had an author would be used since the API had quotes without a designated author.

-Next we'll see how we managed to randomize the position of the quote that would be the right answer of the quiz for one round
+Next we'll see how we managed to randomize the position of the quote that would be the right answer of the quiz for one round.

 ```js
 const getOptions = (quotes, quizQuote) => {